Sweetened beverage

 Kidney disease

-Human research has also been conducted on the effects of sugar and sugar-sweetened beverages on the kidneys.
-Sugar consumption has been associated with the rising prevalence of chronic kidney disease in the United States.[17]
-In 1999, the nation's sugar consumption peaked at nearly half a pound per person per day, but has declined since then.
-High fructose syrup (HFCS) consumption, which in 1999 amounted to over 65 lb per person per year, largely in form of sugar-sweetened beverages, dropped to 39.5 lb by 2021.[18]
-In addition to dietary sugar being associated with CKD risk factors, data from animal studies suggest that sugar consumption may affect kidney disease risk.
-Studies have been conducted to highlight the severity of sugary sweetened beverage consumption.[17]
-These studies were completed with a variety of test subjects to account for age, sex, diets, lifestyle choices, physical activity, smoking, level of education, and health status.[17]
-The variety in the test subjects created a wide spectrum of results to match any individual.
-Also, the experiments consisted of a variety of consumption frequencies.
-Some studies only consumed one glass of a sugary sweetened beverage a week, while others consumed more than seven glasses of a sugary sweetened beverage a week.[19]
+Sugar consumption has been associated with the rising prevalence of chronic kidney disease in the United States.[34]
+Dietary sugar is associated with CKD risk factors and data from animal studies suggest that sugar consumption affects kidney disease risk.
+Studies were completed with a variety of test subjects to account for age, sex, diets, lifestyle choices, physical activity, smoking, level of education, and health status.[34]
+Also, the experiments consisted of a variety of consumption frequencies, ranging from one to more than seven glasses of a sugary sweetened beverage a week.[35]

 Sugar addiction